 Emails?
 Internet?
 You would probably be fine choosing a smaller model with less RAM.
 Hardcore gaming night and day?
 Twitch streaming to all of your adoring fans?
 Maybe opt for the larger models that can take a punch.

 If you’re like me, you want to compile everything I download and see onto my PC.
 Downloading games especially fills your storage faster than you can say ‘Steam Sale!’.
-On PCs like laptops for gaming, it’s easy to push it to the limit really quick.
+On PCs like laptops for gaming, it’s easy to push it to the limit really quickly.
 So, if you’re in the market for a motherboard, choose one that has the most storage for the purpose it’s being used for.

 If you keep buying games off of Steam, mod the living daylights out of your favorite games, etc., then I would go with the heavier motherboards that can handle all of the multimedia.